-Apart from temples, castles, palaces, museums, and garden viewing, Japan has a great selection of other things to do, including outdoor adventures and sporting events.
+Apart from temples, castles, palaces, museums, and garden viewing for history buffs, Japan has a great selection of other things to do, including outdoor adventures and sporting events.
 The top of any spring trip to Japan should include cherry blossom (sakura) viewing, which is a time of to welcome the warm weather back with a picnic in the park, a visit to the temples lined with spectacular cherry tree avenues, and a trip across the country to famous viewing sites.
 Cherry blossom tours can be booked through Japan Deluxe Tour and many other operators both on land or by boat.

 If you’re visiting Tokyo in January, May, or September, you’re in for a uniquely Japanese treat as the three key Sumo tournaments take place during these months at the National Sumo Hall, Ryogoku Kokugikan.
 While you may have no idea what’s going on, watching one of these fascinating matches is a great way to immerse yourself in tradition.
 Tickets for Tokyo tournaments can be obtained through the Ryogoku Kokugikan Box Office, among other ticket brokers.

 Another not to miss Tokyo attraction is the Tsukiji Fish Market at 5:00 a.m. when the tuna auctions begin.
 If you’re not an early riser, head there once you wake for the freshest seafood sushi you’ve ever tasted literally straight from the source.
 Guided tours of the market are a great way to experience its 1,000-plus food establishments.
 Tokyo City Tour offers insight into the fish auctions, time to browse the stalls and a tasty breakfast.